Notice of Pre-AIA or AIA Status

 wherein the upper limit of the preset voltage range is equal to the maximum value of the output voltage of the rectifier circuit (as disclosed in the rejection of claim 1).

-Moreover, Kooken, in view of Dai and Kikuchi, discloses the claimed invention except for the upper limit of the preset voltage range is equal to the maximum working voltage rather than a value less than the maximum working voltage.
+Moreover, Kooken, as modified, discloses the claimed invention except for the upper limit of the preset voltage range is equal to the maximum working voltage rather than a value less than the maximum working voltage.
 It would have been obvious to one having ordinary skill in the art at the effective filing date of the invention to set an upper limit voltage that is lower than the maximum working voltage, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art.
 In re Aller, 105 USPQ 233.
 Doing so would minimize the chance of inefficient power conversion caused by a voltage rising above the maximum working voltage due to delays in control commands.

 Regarding Claim 26, Kooken (Figs.5 & 6), as modified, further teaches wherein the BUCK unit comprises one or a combination of: at least one of a BUCK circuit (64), at least one of a BUCK/BOOST circuit (66), at least one of a charge pump circuit, or at least one of a CUK circuit.